valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * [RESP3 false reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#boolean-reply) -> Lua false boolean value.
 * [RESP3 double reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#double-type) -> Lua table with a single _double_ field containing a Lua number representing the double value.
 * [RESP3 big number reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#big-number-type) -> Lua table with a single _big_number_ field containing a Lua string representing the big number value.
-* [Redis verbatim string reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#verbatim-string-type) -> Lua table with a single _verbatim_string_ field containing a Lua table with two fields, _string_ and _format_, representing the verbatim string and its format, respectively.
+* [Valkey verbatim string reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#verbatim-string-type) -> Lua table with a single _verbatim_string_ field containing a Lua table with two fields, _string_ and _format_, representing the verbatim string and its format, respectively.

 **Note:**
 the RESP3 [big number](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#big-number-type) and [verbatim strings](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#verbatim-string-type) replies are only supported as of Redis OSS v7.0 and greater.
-Also, presently, RESP3's [attributes](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#attribute-type), [streamed strings](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#streamed-strings) and [streamed aggregate data types](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#streamed-aggregate-data-types) are not supported by the Redis Lua API.
+Also, presently, RESP3's [attributes](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#attribute-type), [streamed strings](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#streamed-strings) and [streamed aggregate data types](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#streamed-aggregate-data-types) are not supported by the Valkey Lua API.

 ### Lua to RESP3 type conversion

 Regardless of the script's choice of protocol version set for replies with the [`redis.setresp()` function] when it calls `server.call()` or `server.pcall()`, the user may opt-in to using RESP3 (with the `HELLO 3` command) for the connection.
 Although the default protocol for incoming client connections is RESP2, the script should honor the user's preference and return adequately-typed RESP3 replies, so the following rules apply on top of those specified in the [Lua to RESP2 type conversion](#lua-to-resp2-type-conversion) section when that is the case.

-* Lua Boolean -> [RESP3 Boolean reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#boolean-reply) (note that this is a change compared to the RESP2, in which returning a Boolean Lua `true` returned the number 1 to the Redis client, and returning a `false` used to return a `null`.
+* Lua Boolean -> [RESP3 Boolean reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#boolean-reply) (note that this is a change compared to the RESP2, in which returning a Boolean Lua `true` returned the number 1 to the Valkey client, and returning a `false` used to return a `null`.
 * Lua table with a single _map_ field set to an associative Lua table -> [RESP3 map reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#map-type).
 * Lua table with a single _set_ field set to an associative Lua table -> [RESP3 set reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#set-type).
 Values can be set to anything and are discarded anyway.
 * Lua table with a single _double_ field to an associative Lua table -> [RESP3 double reply](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#double-type).
 * Lua nil -> [RESP3 null](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md#null-reply).

-However, if the connection is set use the RESP2 protocol, and even if the script replies with RESP3-typed responses, Redis will automatically perform a RESP3 to RESP2 conversion of the reply as is the case for regular commands.
+However, if the connection is set use the RESP2 protocol, and even if the script replies with RESP3-typed responses, Valkey will automatically perform a RESP3 to RESP2 conversion of the reply as is the case for regular commands.
 That means, for example, that returning the RESP3 map type to a RESP2 connection will result in the reply being converted to a flat RESP2 array that consists of alternating field names and their values, rather than a RESP3 map.

 ## Additional notes about scripting